paneco/drinks-calculator/docs/contributing.md

 npm run clean
 npm run build:dev
 ```
-This will copy the files to .lib/dev directory where you can execute the unminified version of the code.
-Otherwise run
+This will copy the files to `.lib/dev` directory where you can execute the unminified version of the code.
+Otherwise execute the following command to see the available scripts:
 ```
 npm run
 ```
-to see the available scripts.

 There are also watchers you can register that will auto-update code as you make changes.

 #### Production Mode